rentzsch/stressdrive/README.markdown

 **DANGER:** `stressdrive` will overwrite, without warning, all data on the given drive.
 Be sure to double-check the drive you're aiming it at (Disk Utility.app > Select Drive > Info > Disk Identifier).

+### Building

+#### Mac OS X

+	xcodebuild

+or (you can use `cc` or `clang` instead of gcc):

+	gcc stressdrive.c -o stressdrive -lcrypto -framework IOKit -framework CoreServices

+openssl bundled with os will produce lots of deprecation warnings, so you can use different openssl:

+	gcc stressdrive.c -o stressdrive -lcrypto -framework IOKit -framework CoreServices -I/PREFIX/include -L/PREFIX/lib

+#### Ubuntu

+	sudo apt-get install libssl-dev # You will need openssl headers

+	gcc stressdrive.c -o stressdrive -std=c99 -lcrypto

 ### Usage

 	sudo ./stressdrive /dev/rdiskN